Logic (rapper): 2013–2014: Under Pressure

-On November 5, Logic revealed that No I.D., former GOOD Music producer Hit-Boy, RattPack member 6ix, and C-Sick would be providing production on his debut record, with No I.D. and 6ix serving as executive producers for the album.
+On November 5, Logic revealed that No I.D., former GOOD Music producer Hit-Boy, RattPack member 6ix, and C-Sick would be providing production on his debut record, with No I.D. and 6ix as executive producers for the album.
 On January 27, 2014, Visionary Music Group released the song "24 Freestyle".
 The song was released in celebration of Logic's birthday and serves as the first noted collaboration between all VMG artists.
 On February 11, Logic announced that he would be touring alongside EDM band Krewella on the 2014 Verge Campus Spring Tour.
 On April 8, Logic released "Now", originally scheduled to be featured on his upcoming free EP titled While You Wait.
 Logic embarked on the month-long While You Wait Tour alongside fellow Visionary Music Group member Quest.
 On April 22, he released "Alright", the third song from the While You Wait project, and features Big Sean.
 Logic concluded the four-track project, releasing "Finding Forever" on May 7.

 In summer 2014, Logic announced that no featured artists would appear on his debut album, making it "personal [to Logic] and focused on only me".
 On August 27, Logic released "Driving Ms. Daisy", featuring Childish Gambino.
 September brought the announcements of his album title and release date, October 21.
 The title track, serving as the album's primary single, was released on September 15.
 On October 14, Logic released the second single titled "Buried Alive", which was the final single to be released as promotion for the album.
 On October 21, Logic released Under Pressure, selling over 70,000 copies in its first week after debuting at number four on the US Billboard 200 chart.

 On November 12, Logic made his network television debut on The Tonight Show Starring Jimmy Fallon by performing "I'm Gone" alongside the Roots, 6ix, and DJ Rhetorik.